 Introduction:

 India has an enriched resource of bauxite deposits.
 Aluminum hydroxide mineral composite is constituted by Bauxite ore mainly.
 It is the principal Major source of alumina (Al2O3) is Bauxite from which by electrolytic process aluminum metal is smelted.
 Other than as metal both alumina and bauxite are used for several products.
-Bauxite deposits of India occurs as laterite capping overlain by other rock types and are produced by lateritization and sub-aerial weathering of variety of rocks (Patel et al. 2014)1.
+Bauxite deposits of India occur as laterite capping overlain by other rock types and are produced by lateritization and sub-aerial weathering of variety of rocks (Patel et al. 2014)1.
 Mineral gibbsite and commonly termed as "trihydrate bauxite es" being major composite of Bauxites or "the Suriname type"; "monohydrate bauxite" composed of boehmite or the "European type"; those of a mixture of gibbsite and boehmite composite are called "mixed bauxites."
 The term "Jamaica type" is very fine grained high-iron gibbsitic bauxite which contain minor quantities of boehmite.
 The lateritization process is shown as (Desai et al 2018)2:

 1. Plagioclase feldsparhalloysitemetahalloysitekaolinitegibbsite.